Waltxr/tic-tac-toe/README.md

 # Instructions

-1. Fork and/or clone the repository then `cd` into `tic-tac-toe` and run:
+Fork and/or clone the repository then `cd` into `tic-tac-toe` and run:
 ```
 ruby bin/run
 ```
+The hit enter in order to get to the main game menu.